Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit.md

 # ``TarotKit``

-An intertangled knowledge caputre system with multiple perspectives.
-An experiment.
+Graph world sculpting library.
+TarotKit is a library and set of tools for creating mental worlds represented as a graph with focus on the creation process over graph analysis.

-This is an experiment, a toy, not (yet) a serious project.
+This toolkit itself is an experiment, a toy, an idea playground and a space to discover itself.

-Tarot is a graph based knowledge codification system.
-It means that the bits of knowledge are preserved in a non-linear inter-connected form.
-The core structure is a ``Graph`` that represents a directed labelled multi-graph.
+Tarot is a labelled-property graph system.
+The core structure is a ``Graph``, which is a directed graph where graph objects – links and nodes – can have a set of attributes associated with them.
-That means that the structure is composed of nodes and links between the nodes and that both the nodes and links can have information associated with them.
-Links and nodes can have a dictionary of scalar attributes of few basic types associated with them.

 See also: <doc:DevelopmentNotes>